-It is the policy of Lamar State College Port Arthur to provide a Return to Work Program as the means to return injured employees to meaningful, productive employment following an injury or illness.
+It is the policy of Lamar State College Port Arthur to provide a Return-to-Work policy as the means to return injured employees to meaningful, productive employment following an injury or illness.

-The Return To Work Program provides opportunities for any employee who sustains a compensable injury during the course and scope of employment, a disability as defined by the Americans with Disabilities Act, and/or a serious health condition as defined by the Family Medical Leave Act to return to work at full duty.
-If the employee is not physically capable of returning to full duty, the Return to Work Program provides opportunities when available for the employee to perform a temporary assignment in which the employee's regular position is modified to accommodate the employee's physical capacities, or to perform an alternate duty position.
+The Return-to-Work policy provides opportunities for any employee who sustains a compensable injury during the course and scope of employment, a disability as defined by the Americans with Disabilities Act, and/or a serious health condition as defined by the Family Medical Leave Act to return to work at full duty.
+If the employee is not physically capable of returning to full duty, the Return-to-Work policy provides opportunities when available for the employee to perform a temporary assignment in which the employee's regular position is modified to accommodate the employee's physical capacities, or to perform an alternate duty position.